kito323/MarvelUniverses/index.md

 **Earth 210**

 The thought was to choose some different universes and compare these to the main universe Earth-616.
 But as this analysis of other universes started we saw how Earth 210 contains only 5 characters, as to why this universe analysis is not carried out.
 This indicates some big differences in universes, som universes contain a lot of characters and even some also present in other universes, while others seem to only contain very few.
 That a character is contained in the data for a universe means that this characters is either a resident or has been to the planet.
-The following cells show the network from Earth 210.
+The following shows the network from Earth 210.

 ![](assets/images/directed_network_5univ.png)